udoprog/udoprog.github.io/_posts/2015-08-28-auto-serialize.md

 So the above provides you with essentially _free_ object graph serialization for _your_ objects, but what about primitive types and containers?

-To this end I've built a small companion implementation in `tiny-serializer-core` which provides you with a relatively sane `SerializerFramework` implementation.
+To this end, I've built a small companion implementation in `tiny-serializer-core` which provides you with a relatively sane `SerializerFramework` implementation.